 Best Beginner Women’s Hardtail

 The Ghost Lanao hardtail series is a range of affordable aluminum bikes intended for enthusiasts and casual riders.
-All of the models have the “W” mark, which means they are designed for women.
+All of the models are designed for women.
 There are both mid-range and low-end models here, so you should be able to find something good for a reasonable amount of money.

 The Ghost Lanao series is a go-to solution for entry-level beginner riders who want dependable hardtails that can complete different tasks and don’t cost too much.